NET WORTH: Unknown

 SOURCE OF WEALTH: Goldman Sachs; Perella Weinberg Partners

-FUNDING AREAS: Education & Youth, NYC Community, Policy, Arts & Culture, Health, Human Services
+FUNDING AREAS: Education & Youth, New York City, Policy, Arts & Culture, Health, Human Services

-BACKGROUND: A native of Durham, North Carolina, Robert K. Steel graduated from Duke University and the University of Chicago’s Booth School of Business.
-Steel began his Goldman Sachs career in Chicago, before eventually moving to work in the New York headquarters.
-In his three-decade career at Goldman, he rose to the rank of head of the global equities division, vice chairman, and became a member of its management committee.
-He was also a partner.
-Steel went on to serve as New York City’s Deputy Mayor for Economic Development and currently serves as CEO of Perella Weinberg Partners.
+BACKGROUND: A native of North Carolina, Robert K. Steel graduated from Duke University and the University of Chicago’s Booth School of Business.
+He began his career in the Chicago offices of Goldman Sachs, eventually moving to the New York headquarters.
+In his three-decades at Goldman, he rose to head the global equities division and eventually became a partner.
+Steel has served as New York City’s Deputy Mayor for Economic Development and is currently the CEO of Perella Weinberg Partners.

-ARTS & CULTURE: The Steels have supported places like The Bruce Museum, Municipal Art Society, Atlanta Symphony Orchestra, Frick Collection, and South Street Seaport Museum.
+ARTS & CULTURE: The Steels past arts and culture grantees include the Bruce Museum, the Municipal Art Society of New York, the Atlanta Symphony Orchestra, the Frick Collection, and the South Street Seaport Museum.

-HUMAN SERVICES: Grantees have included Connecticut Food Bank, United Way of NYC, Citymeals on Wheels, Salvation Army and Fountain House, which deals with mental illness.
+HUMAN SERVICES: Past grantees in this area include the Connecticut Food Bank, the United Way of New York City, Citymeals-on-Wheels, the Salvation Army and Fountain House, a New York City organization that supports individuals living with mental illness.

-The Robert K. Steel Family Foundation does not provide a clear avenue of contact but here's an address:
+The Robert K. Steel Family Foundation does not provide a clear avenue of contact, but an address is provided:

 The Robert K. Steel Family Foundation